apache/mxnet/README.md

 A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
 MXNet is portable and lightweight, scaling effectively to multiple GPUs and multiple machines.

-MXNet is also more than a deep learning project.
-It is also a collection of [blue prints and guidelines](https://mxnet.incubator.apache.org/architecture/index.html#deep-learning-system-design-concepts) for building deep learning systems, and interesting insights of DL systems for hackers.
+MXNet is more than a deep learning project.
+It is a collection of [blue prints and guidelines](https://mxnet.incubator.apache.org/architecture/index.html#deep-learning-system-design-concepts) for building deep learning systems, and interesting insights of DL systems for hackers.